ziyusophiezhao/metacog_ai/README.md

 > the evidence says.
 You must complete all 5 exchanges before moving on.

 **Condition: selective_exposure**
-> A classmate mentioned they always seem to know a little about everything,
-> while you tend to go deep on a few topics you care about.
-You started
-> wondering why people seek information so differently.
-Talk with the AI to
-> learn more about the psychology of information seeking — why people are
-> curious, how they explore topics, and how they build knowledge over time.
-> You must complete all 5 exchanges before moving on.
+> You've been spending a lot of time on social media and a friend recently told you that you seem to only see content from people who already agree with you.
+You're not sure what to think.
+Your task is to talk with the AI to learn more about echo chambers and selective exposure, what they are, why they happen, and what research says about their effects.
+Your goal is to feel more informed about how the information environment might be shaping the way people think.
 ---

 ## Deployment